trevorsaudi/trevorsaudi.github.io/content/posts/2023-01-11_Source_Code_Review_01/index.md

 - When reviewing sample code for vulnerabilities at the implementation level, you can look for the following:
 1. **Dangerous functions**: Some functions introduce security issues when used <kbd>incorrectly or regardless of how they are used</kbd>. e.g a function like `gets() in C`, should never be used as it introduces buffer overflow vulnerabilities. `include()` or `require() in PHP` can be used to achieve RCE via LFI or RFI vulnerabilities, but correct usage of the functions prevents that
-2. **Arguments and constants:** Ensure arguments or constants passed to any potentially dangerous functions are properly validated and sanitized to prevent injection attacks
+2. **Arguments and constants:** Ensure arguments or constants passed to any potentially dangerous functions are <kbd>properly validated and sanitized</kbd> to prevent injection attacks
 3. **Filters:** Ensure input and output is properly sanitized and filtered to prevent XSS or other types of injection attacks.
 4. **Error handling:** properly handling errors prevents leaking of information which may pose security threats
 5. **Authentication and Authorization:** sensitive data and resources should be protected to prevent privilege escalation vulnerabilities or authentication bypasses that access such information.
 Passwords should be hashed properly, salted or encrypted.
 Users should also be granted minimum permissions/privileges to perform their jobs